Menu

 1. Cannabix

-Canadian company Cannabix is developing portable drug breathalyzers designed to test exclusively for recent use of Cannabis.
-This could prove to be of great value to law enforcement officers charged with keeping impaired drivers off of our roads.
+Canadian company Cannabix is developing portable drug breathalyzers designed to test exclusively for recent Cannabis use.
+This could prove invaluable to law enforcement officers charged with keeping impaired drivers off our roads.

-The Cannabix system is not on the market yet but when it is, its manufacturers say that it will be able to detect THC use within a two-hour period and offer instant positive or negative results.
+The Cannabix system isn’t on the market yet, but its manufacturers say it will be able to detect THC use within a two-hour period and offer instant positive or negative results.

 2. The Cannibuster